seven actors (four female, three male) or two actors (one female, one male);

 Ellis Island: The Dream of America was commissioned by The Bushnell Center for the Performing Arts, in celebration of the inaugural season of its Belding Theatre.
 It was premiered by the Hartford Symphony Orchestra, conducted by the composer, with actors from the New York stage, directed by Martin Charnin, at the Bushnell in April 2002.
 The premiere was broadcast on National Public Radio’s SymphonyCast program in July 2002.

 Since its 2002 premiere, Ellis Island has gone on to enjoy tremendous success, becoming one of the most performed American orchestral works of the last 15 years.
-The work has received over 200 live performances by 100 different orchestras, an exceptionally rare milestone for a contemporary orchestral work.
+The work has received over 200 live performances by more than 100 different orchestras, an exceptionally rare milestone for a contemporary orchestral work.
 More than 300,000 people have experienced the work live, and its performances regularly have been met with standing ovations.
 Ellis Island: The Dream of America has consistently elicited in audiences a profoundly emotional response which is truly rare for a work of contemporary classical music.
 Some descriptions of those responses can be found here.

-Though Ellis Island is most often programmed by orchestras on classics series (where it is generally the complete second half of a concert), it also has been programmed frequently on pops concerts and educational concerts (for which a customized Teacher Guide is available).
+Though Ellis Island is most often programmed by orchestras on classics series (where it is generally the complete second half of a concert), it also has been programmed frequently on pops concerts and educational concerts (for which a Teacher Guide is available).
 A number of orchestras have brought Ellis Island back for repeat engagements in subsequent seasons, due to audience demand.